rombrom/rombrom.com/src/projects/coin-fun.md

 The mascot and brand was designed by the talented Leonor Meirelles.
 User interface by yours truly.

 <figure>
   <img alt="" src="/coin-fun/home.png" />
   <figcaption>Zoom in!
 It's hard to see in the preview but we had a very cool scanline effect going on.</figcaption>
 </figure>

+One of our goals was making launching coins faster than on Pump.fun.
+I think we did a pretty good job:

+<video controls src="/coin-fun/launch.webm" /></video>

 People could trade using their own wallets, but we allowed people to sign up with email, making placing trades frictionless: